 The SeeWhatsNew Updates page on my site has hundreds more hints and tips like 'cheat codes' in a game to getting over common health issues, food tips, and more to help keep you moving and healthier--if you're into that sort of thing... ;)

 There are a ton of DIY tutorial videos almost ready that are 'watch and learn'; instead of 'read and imagine' versions of the same kind of 'this-is-how-i-do-it-baaabbby!' information as my site/books and more...and YES I have been 'saying' that for a while now I know; but I also have 14,000 excuses and reasons, like every other person in the world I have to deal with, as to why I haven't got my work done yet, and why you should just keep waiting...quietly!
 LOL (Actually I moved from one side of the country to the other, got sicker than I was when still traveling, and am still 'settling' back where I originally was, now 2 years later!)
 I will post on social media and send an email when the videos are released; so please join the mailing list and/or check back often!

-Have an awesome day, breathe deep, exhale all the stress, worry and dread of these tasks that never seem to end; then smile and laugh as you remember that YOU and ONLY YOU have CONTROL over it ALL (baawwahahaha)!
+Have an awesome day, breathe deep, exhale all the stress, worry and dread of these tasks that never seem to end; then smile and laugh as you remember that YOU and ONLY YOU, HAVE CONTROL OVER IT ALL (BWAAHAHAHAHAHA) !

 Make YOUR life what YOU want it to be, and NEVER.
 GIVE.
 UP!

-Sending hugs and laughter, and asking you spread them- instead of a virus to all you know as well!
+Sending hugs and laughter, and asking you spread them instead of a virus to all those you know!

 Andy B. :)